-According to research published in The Lancet, 15 minutes of exercise a day can boost life expectancy by three years—and cut the risk of death from common causes like heart disease and cancer by 14 percent.
-That said, additional studies have found other amounts of physical activity could add years to your life too.
-Even 75 minutes of moderate exercise or walking per week improved life expectancy by 1.8 years, as well as 300 minutes by 3.4 years, and 500 minutes by 4.5 years, per published research.
-Alexis Halpern, MD, an emergency medicine physician at NewYork-Presbyterian/Weill Cornell Medical Center, notes, however, that even more studies are necessary since there is no definitive science giving an exact number.
+According to 2011 research published in The Lancet, people who had relatively low activity—they exercised 92 minutes a week or about 15 minutes of exercise a day—had a 3-year longer life expectancy compared to people who were inactive.
+Those in the low activity group also had a 14% lower risk of death from common causes like heart disease and cancer compared with completely sedentary people.
+(And that’s just one benefit of walking 15 minutes a day.)
+Other research published in PLOS Medicine found that 75 minutes of moderate exercise or walking per week—a little over 10 minutes a day—seemed to improve life expectancy by 1.8 years, as well as 300 minutes by 3.4 years, and 500 minutes by 4.5 years.
+And a review in the Journal of Aging Research and found that, in general, physical activity adds years to your life.
+All that said, Alexis Halpern, MD, an emergency medicine physician at NewYork-Presbyterian/Weill Cornell Medical Center, notes that even more studies are necessary to pin down an exact number.

-Although there might not be a magical amount of exercise for a longer life, other studies have found that exercise also reduces your risk for certain diseases, Carolyn Dean, MD, ND a Medical Advisory Board Member at the Nutritional Magnesium Association says.
-“One study found that only two-and-a-half hours of brisk walking a week cut the risk of diabetes by 30 percent,” Dr. Dean says.
-Similarly, some studies have found that exercise can lower blood pressure, reduce the risk of stroke, ward off Alzheimer’s disease, and even reduce the risk of some cancers, according to Dr. Dean.
-Plus, staying active has psychological benefits since endorphins are released with exercise, leading to a better mood, research shows.
+Although there might not be a definitive, magical amount of exercise for a longer life, studies have found that exercise also reduces your risk for certain diseases, Carolyn Dean, MD, ND a medical advisory board member at the Nutritional Magnesium Association says.
+“One study found that only two-and-a-half hours of brisk walking a week cut the risk of [type 2] diabetes by 30 percent,” Dr. Dean says.

 A brighter mood is just one of the benefits both men and women can experience from extra exercise.
-According to Bert R. Mandelbaum, M.D, author of The Win Within: Capturing Your Victorious Spirit, however, women are outliving men by about four years—and the gap was previously wider.
+According to Bert R. Mandelbaum, MD, author of The Win Within: Capturing Your Victorious Spirit, however, women are outliving men by about four years—and the gap was previously wider.
 There are so many factors that impact life expectancy, so it is unclear if exercise makes a bigger difference in men versus women.
-Some evidence, according to Dr. Halpern, shows that low to moderate levels of exercise like walking help prevent cardiovascular disease and diabetes more in women than men.
-Here are the common conditions that affect men and women differently.
+Some evidence, according to Dr. Halpern, shows that low to moderate levels of exercise like walking help prevent cardiovascular disease and type 2 diabetes more in women than men.
+(Here are the common conditions that affect men and women differently.)